Multivariate Multicycle Codes for Complete Single-Shot Decoding: Koszul Complex Formalism for Quantum Codes

 \subsection{Examples of Boundary Maps and Code Constructions}

-The exterior algebra description provides explicit formulas for the boundary maps, which correspond directly to the parity check and metacheck matrices in CSS code constructions.
-We simply need to pick a length $t$ and create the "standard" length $t$ Koszul complex (over a polynomial ring), which, as we saw above, has a simple explicit form for its boundary maps.
+The exterior algebra description provides explicit formulas for the boundary maps, which correspond directly to the parity check and metacheck matrices in CSS code constructions. \editcolor{We create the "standard" length $t+1$ Koszul complex (over a polynomial quotient ring)}, which, as we saw above, has a simple explicit form for its boundary maps.
 To then generate a specific instance of a code from this class of complexes, the variables appearing in boundary maps are replaced by circulant matrix representations of polynomials from multivariate quotient rings.
-Thus deciding on a $t$ and on these polynomials completely defines a code instance (and if $t$ is large enough, we also have metachecks, see Eqs.~\eqref{eq:explicit_formula}).
+Thus deciding on a $t$ and on these polynomials completely defines a code instance (and if $t$ is large enough, we also have metachecks, see \editcolor{Eq.}~\eqref{eq:explicit_formula}).

 We restate all of the previously established code constructions (see Sec.~\ref{sec:previous_constructions}) in our Koszul complex formalism:

 \begin{example}[BB codes~\cite{Bravyi_2024} (\(t=2\))] Consider $R = \mathbb{F}_2[x,y]$, and let $S = R/\langle x^\ell-1, y^m-1 \rangle \cong \mathbb{F}_2[\mathbb{Z}_\ell \times \mathbb{Z}_m]$.
 Let $\pi: R \rightarrow S$ be the natural projection mapping.
 Note that $\ker(\pi) = \langle x^\ell-1, y^m-1 \rangle$, since for any ring $R$ and ideal $I \subseteq R$, the kernel of $r \mapsto r + I$ from $R$ to $R/I$ is $I$ \cite[Theorem 15.4]{gallian2021contemporary}.
 Given bivariate polynomials $f(x,y)$, $g(x,y) \in R$, we define their images in $S$ as $F = \pi(f(x,y))$ and $G = \pi(g(x,y))$.